kofimuad/alx-low_level_programming/0x01-variables_if_else_while/README.md

 ## Task 9 - Patience, persistence and perspiration make an unbeatable combination for success
 A program that prints out all single digit decimal numbers in ascending order, separated by a comma and then a space.

+## Task 10 - Inventing is a combination of brains and materials.
+The more brains you use, the less material you need
+A program that prints all possible different combinations of two digits.